ZaditzWarrior/Super_Ores_Mod_Minecraft/README.md

-# Super Ores Mod Minecraft
+# Super Ores Mod for Minecraft V1.16.5
 A repository for the storing of the .JAR minecraft mod file for mod downloading and redistribution.